Child Care and Development Block Grant

 Application Procedure

 2 CFR 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards applies to this program.
-A Lead Agency desiring to receive an allotment for a fiscal year is required to submit a three-year CCDF plan to the Administration for Children and Families, as well as, financial and other information necessary for the grants process.
-Each CCDF plan must contain certifications and assurances by the Lead Agency that it will comply with the requirements of the Child Care and Development Block Grant Act (CCDBG).
+A State, Territory, or Tribal Lead Agency desiring to receive a block grant allotment for a fiscal year is required to submit a three-year CCDF plan to the Administration for Children and Families, as well as, financial and other information necessary for the awards process.
+Each CCDF plan must contain certifications and assurances by the Lead Agency that it will comply with the requirements of the CCDBG Act.
 The plan must also include: the designation of a Lead Agency; the provision of assurances regarding policies and procedures as stated in Section 658E(c)(2) of the CCDBG; an outline of the intended use of block grant funds in compliance with Section 658E(c)(3) of the CCDBG; the provision of certification regarding payment rates as stated in Section 658E(c)(4) of the CCDBG; and the establishment of a sliding fee scale.
 Additional requirements are specified by 45 CFR Parts 98 and 99.
+Technical assistance, research, demonstration, and evaluation projects may be funded through grants, cooperative agreements, or contracts.
+For projects funded through discretionary grants, applicants may find and apply to NOFOs on https://www.grants.gov.

 Award Procedure